 Amphitryon, following behind, mused how in this respect all mankind was alike: rich or poor, all loved their children.
 But once inside, he left off from such musings to ask Heracles about his adventures in the underworld.
 “You subdued Cerberus?”

 “At long last, yes, I did.”
 Amphitryon began to ask more questions, but Heracles stopped him.
-“I do not wish to relive my time in that land below, not even in words,” he said.
+“I do not wish to relive my time in that land below,” he said.

 Amphitryon looked at the hero he had raised as his son appraisingly.
 The happy-go-lucky youth who had charged off rashly to win him back his place in Tiryns had been impressive in his own right — but the man before him now bore upon his face the marks not only of adventure but of suffering.
 “So, your labors are finally complete.
 The monster is delivered to Eurystheus?”

 “Not yet,” came the reply.
 “I left it tied up in the countryside.
 Some premonition prompted me to rush here directly.”
-At this news, Amphitryon realized that he would have to spend long days asking forgiveness of Zeus for his blasphemous words of the night before.
+At this news, Amphitryon realized that he would have to spend many days and many nights asking forgiveness of Zeus for his blasphemous words of the night before.
 No matter.
 He would gladly do so.

 When Lycus and his guards arrived outside the house a few minutes later, just as Amphitryon had predicted they would, they found it still shut up tight, the execution pyre still unburned, the soldiers detailed to the task nowhere to be found.
 Cursing their incompetence under his breath, Lycus moved to enter the house.
-But just at this instant, Amphitryon stepped through the door.
+But just at this instant, Amphitryon stepped through the door, dressed still in his gray robes of death.
 “None too soon have you appeared,” said Lycus.
 “A long time now you’ve spent dallying.
 Go now, call your daughter-in-law and grandsons forth.
 I gave you time to contemplate your fate and let you clothe yourself for death.
 But now the time has come for your execution.”

 For his part, Amphitryon was determined to savor this moment.
 “Lycus, you persecute an innocent family,” he said, leaning almost casually against the door frame.